International Journal of Critical Diversity Studies

 Editorial Team

-Nicky Falkof, University of the Witwatersrand, Editor-in-chief
+Nicky Falkof, University of the Witwatersrand, South Africa, Editor-in-chief

-Esra Sarioğlu, University of Virginia, Editorial team
+Esra Sarioğlu, University of Virginia, USA, Editorial team

-Scott Burnett, Pennsylvania State University, Editorial team
+Scott Burnett, Pennsylvania State University, USA, Editorial team

 Editorial Board